Rishi Dhakal: Career

 Dhakal began his career in 1992 as an office clerk and rose through the ranks to the position of manager.
 After his civil service career, he went into business with diversified interests in fashion, hospitality industry, real estate and beauty industry.
 Dhakal is the president and CEO of Rising International Inc., headquartered in Irwindale, California, with several subsidiaries including Dhakal Brother LLC, Himalayan Investment LLC, Rising Star Trading Inc, kamana kitchen in Hawaii, Honomu Farm LLC in Hawaii, and Kamana Investment LLC in Hawaii.
-He is Honorary Consulate of Nepal to the USA.
+He is Honorary Consulate of Nepal to the US.

 Philanthropy

 Dhakal philanthropic efforts focus on orphans and victims of war offering them education, health care and emotional supports.
 During the COVID-19 pandemic, Dhakal provided food, medical and financial aid to Nepalis in California and New York.
-Dhakal is a prominent member of Shree Pashupatinath Foundation, USA.
+Dhakal is a prominent member of Shree Pashupatinath Foundation, US.